Table 1: Mineral Resource Statement*, Valeriano Project, Atacama Region, Chile. SRK Consulting (Canada) Inc., September 1, 2025

 Qualified Persons

-The Authors of this report are Qualified Persons (“QP’s”) as defined by National Instrument 43-101, Standards for Disclosure for Mineral Projects (“NI 43-101”).
+The Authors of the 2023 report are Qualified Persons (“QP’s”) as defined by National Instrument 43-101, Standards for Disclosure for Mineral Projects (“NI 43-101”).
 They are independent of ATEX, the vendors, and the Property.

 Additional contributions were provided by: